-We have one FDA-approved product and a product pipeline including product candidates primarily targeting clinically validated tumors that express GD2 and CD38, respectively.
+We have one FDA-approved product, DANYELZA, and a pipeline of product candidates that primarily target clinically validated tumors that express GD2 and CD38, respectively.

-On November 25, 2020, DANYELZA, was approved by the FDA, in combination with granulocyte-macrophage Colony-Stimulating factor, or GM-CSF, for the treatment of pediatric patients 1 year of age and older and adult patients with relapsed or refractory high-risk neuroblastoma in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
+On November 25, 2020, DANYELZA, was approved by the FDA, in combination with GM-CSF, for the treatment of pediatric patients 1 year of age and older and adult patients with relapsed or refractory HR NB in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
 We began to commercialize DANYELZA in the United States upon receipt of FDA approval in November 2020.
-DANYELZA is also in mid-stage clinical development for additional cancers.
+DANYELZA is also in clinical development as a potential treatment for additional cancers.

-We are using our proprietary SADA PRIT Technology platform, a concept we also refer to as Liquid RadiationTM, to advance a series of antibody constructs, where bispecific antibody fragments bind to the tumor before a radioactive payload is injected in a two-step approach.
-GD2-SADA for potential use in GD2-positive solid tumors is our first SADA construct.
-We obtained clearance of our IND for GD2-SADA in July 2022.
-The first patient was treated with GD2-SADA in March 2023.
-We announced our first hematological target CD38-SADA in December 2022, and submitted an IND for this construct in September 2023.
-The IND was cleared in October 2023 and we expect the first patient to be treated in 2024.
-In addition, we have two additional programs SADA PRIT programs in pre-clinical development: B7H3-SADA and HER2-SADA.
-We expect INDs for these two programs will be filed in 2025.
+We are using our proprietary SADA PRIT technology platform to advance a series of antibody constructs, where bispecific antibody fragments bind to a tumor before a radioactive payload is injected in a two-step approach.
+GD2-SADA for potential use in GD2-positive solid tumors is our first SADA PRIT construct.
+Our first clinical patient was treated in April 2023 in our Phase 1, dose-escalation, single-arm, open-label, non-randomized, multicenter trial, for the treatment of certain solid tumor cancers, including SCLC, sarcoma, malignant melanoma and adult neuroblastoma.
+We are currently enrolling and evaluating patients for CD38-SADA.
 We believe the SADA PRIT technology could potentially improve the efficacy of radiolabeled therapeutics in tumors that have not historically demonstrated meaningful response to radiolabeled agents.

-We have exclusive worldwide commercial rights to all of our current product candidates and we have granted commercialization partners certain exclusive rights to develop and commercialize DANYELZA and omburtamab in select territories, including Greater China, Israel, Latin America, Russia and certain Eastern European countries.
+We have exclusive worldwide commercial rights to DANYELZA and all of our current product candidates and we have granted commercialization partners certain exclusive rights to develop and commercialize DANYELZA in select territories, including Greater China, Israel, Latin America, Turkey, Japan, the Gulf Coast Countries in the Mediterranean and Persian Gulf, and certain Eastern European countries.